Search Ashworth College

 With family, work, or any other responsibilities that demand your attention, you’ll need to determine how college fits into your life – or how the rest of your time fits around school.
 Fortunately, modern higher education offers an increasing amount of options for pursuing degrees.
 Online college can be a flexible option for adult learners that allows them to schedule their classes and studies around the rest of their day, not the other way around.

 Think outside of your immediate community and consider how the rise in technology has opened (virtual) doors for communication through computers.
-Students looking for college education aren’t limited by the options in their backyard, neighboring area or through other countries.
-Whether you take an on-campus or online approach to going back to school, time management will be crucial to your success.
+Students looking for college education aren’t limited by the options in their backyard, neighboring area.
+Regardless of what path you take

 This will depend on the institution you’re joining.
-Most schools will place a credit limit on the maximum number of previously-accumulated credits as well as the age of credits that you can apply to the new institution.
+Most schools will place a credit limit onthe number of previously accumulated credits as well as the age of credits that you can apply to the new institution.
 One thing you’ll definitely need is an open line of communication with the previous college(s) where you earned credits.

 Another important piece of transfer credits is exploring whether your workforce experience can be leveraged into college credits with your next institution.
 More and more colleges and universities allow students to capitalize on their career experience and other skills for course credits.